Volkswagen Diesel News

 Registration Plate Visibility Issues

-The Vermont Department of Motor Vehicles (DMV) has commenced a public awareness campaign to address the issue of proper display and visibility of license plates.
+DMV has commenced a public awareness campaign to address the issue of proper display and visibility of license plates.
 Partnering with DMV on this effort are inspection stations, car dealerships and law enforcement officers.